Vince-0/AI_Coding/README.md

 Much like Cursor, it indexes your code and enables you to ask questions and make changes using natural language prompts.

-Using Augment Code [Agent mode](https://docs.augmentcode.com/using-augment/agent), model selection isn't an option.
-However this doesn't seem like a problem because I believe it uses a combination of models to separate tasks into smaller jobs that it mediates through its context engine.
+Using Augment Code [Agent mode](https://docs.augmentcode.com/using-augment/agent), model selection (isn't an option)[https://www.augmentcode.com/blog/ai-model-pickers-are-a-design-failure-not-a-feature].

 It used a documentation retrieval function to investigate implementing SIP.js.